 Nebraska Legislative Bill 25: Patient Safety Cash Fund to Support NCPS

 The Nebraska Medical Association (NMA) and the Nebraska Academy of Physician Assistants (NAPA) advocated for the enactment of Legislative Bill 25 (LB 25) to create a patient safety cash fund to support the activities of NCPS.
-This additional funding will enable NCPS to increase its capacity to support healthcare providers in improving the safety and reliability of care delivery.
-Effective January 1, 2020, physicians will pay a patient safety fee of $50, and physician assistants will pay a patient safety fee of $20.
+This additional funding enables NCPS to increase its capacity to support healthcare providers in improving the safety and reliability of care delivery.
+Effective January 1, 2020, physicians pay a patient safety fee of $50, and physician assistants pay a patient safety fee of $20.
 These fees will be collected biennially with the initial or renewal fee for the credential.

 The Patient Safety Improvement Act